cjamanambu/UNI/backend/src/README.md

 Run the following command in backend/src to install the modules

-`npm i --save-dev mocha chai chai-http nyc`
+`npm i --save-dev mocha chai chai-http nyc cross-env`

 To run the integration tests as well as unit tests, run the command